ldesousa/HexAsciiBNF/README.md

 --------------------------------------------------------------------------------------

 Copyright 2016 Luís Moreira de Sousa.
 All rights reserved.
-Any use of this document constitutes full acceptance of all terms of the document licence.
+Any use of these documents constitutes full acceptance of all terms of the documents licence.

 Description
 --------------------------------------------------------------------------------------

-Defines a grammar to encode hexagonal grids in ASCII text files.
+Defines a grammar to encode hexagonal raster in ASCII text files.

 Please consult the BNF file for the exact meaning of each parameter.